Yazdanjafari/IranMapAI/README.md

 3) **`iranmap.html`** receives `city_data` and `city_colors_by_slug`, then colors the SVG provinces via jQuery and links each province to its detail page.
 4) **`MainApplication.views.city_detail`** loads all field types and scores for the selected city and serializes them into JSON.
 5) **`city_detail.html`** uses ApexCharts to render an overview chart plus a chart per field.
-6) **Chatbot UI** is included on the map and detail pages and calls the Gemini API from the browser.
+6) **Chatbot UI** is included on the map and detail pages and calls the Persian Assistant API from the browser.

 ### Color logic (map)
 The average score is mapped to fixed color buckets in `MainApplication/views.py`: